A panoramic view of Prague's skyline showcasing numerous church spires and rooftops with the iconic Charles Bridge visible in the distance.

 2. Old Town (Staré Město)

-Best for: history enthusiasts and first-time visitors who want to stay in the heart of Prague.
+Best for: history lovers and first-time visitors who want to be in the heart of it all.

 Pros

-• Plenty of restaurants, cafés, and boutique shops
+• Plenty of restaurants, cafés, and classic Czech pubs

 Cons

-• Accommodation prices are higher than in other areas
+• Accommodation is more expensive than in other central areas

 An illustrated map that shows the Old Town district, one of the best areas to stay in Prague as a tourist and some of the key attractions, created by Away to the City.